Integralist/integralist.co.uk/content/posts/bitwise-operations-in-go.md

 ## Visualising Bits

-In case you need a reminder of what bit alignment and shifting look like, take a look at the following image that shows a byte (which consists of `8` bits):
+In case you need a reminder of what bit alignment and shifting look like, take a look at the following diagram: which shows a byte consists of `8` bits:

 ```mermaid
 graph TD